Kerid Crater

 Road to Víti Crater

 If you come here in the summer or in good weather, you can get to the main car park, which is right next to the crater with the lake.
-However, if you arrive in winter or freezing weather, the road to the parking lot is closed and you have to park on the main road and take an approximately 15-minute hike up the hill.
+However, if you arrive in winter or freezing weather, the road to the parking lot is closed.
+And you have to park on the main road and take an approximately 15-minute hike up the hill.

 As you journey along, you’ll enjoy views of dozens of craters scattered across the landscape.
 Upon arriving at the parking lot, you’ll immediately catch sight of the small lake nestled in the crater’s center.
 During the summer, the water shines in a stunning turquoise hue, while in the winter, it transforms into a sheet of colorless ice – though stepping onto it is prohibited.